NetApp/harvest/docs/configure-harvest-basic.md

       timeout: 10s
 ```

 In this example, the `get_credentials` script should be located in the same directory as the `harvest.yml` file and should be executable.
 It should output the credentials in either YAML or plain text format.
-Here are two example scripts:
+Here are three example scripts:

-`get_credentials` that outputs YAML:
+`get_credentials` that outputs username and password in YAML format:
 ```bash
 #!/bin/bash
 cat << EOF